A neighbourhood guide to Rome’s Ludovisi district

 Villa Maraini

-Perched on Rome’s second highest hill, this villa opposite Hotel Eden offers 360-degree city views.
-Swiss architect Otto Maraini designed the property with columns and balustrades in 1905 for his entrepreneurial brother Emilio and his wife.
-When the couple passed away, it became the Swiss Institute in Rome, which now hosts two annual contemporary art exhibitions.
-There are open-air concerts by emerging Swiss and Italian musicians in spring and visitors can enjoy regular guided tours of the marbles, stuccos and frescoes inside the villa before ambling around the garden, which is flanked by palm trees.
+Perched on Rome’s second highest hill, this villa opposite Hotel Eden offers stunning 360-degree city views.
+Swiss architect Otto Maraini designed the property in 1905 with distinctive, neo-baroque elements, as well as impressive columns and balustrades, for his brother Emilio and his wife.
+When the couple passed away, it became the Swiss Institute in Rome.
+It now hosts two annual contemporary art exhibitions, showcasing the best emerging talent from the city’s creative scene, as well as open-air concerts in spring.